Deep Cuts—Deirdre McNamer's Aviary

 Hello, friends, and welcome to another edition of Deep Cuts!
 In this series, we dive in with some of our authors and discuss the behind-the-scenes work that goes into the composition and production of their books.
 This month, we're excited to chat with Deirdre McNamer about Aviary, a brightly-plumed spin on a who-done-it due out later this year in April.

 With senior residence Pheasant Run at its nexus, Aviary explores an extensive cast of overlapping lives—many of whom feel themselves forgotten.
 But McNamer invites us to slow down and appreciate the depth of these lives, to consider the mysteries that connect them.
-What we learn by residing in this world is that ending up in the margins of a story (alone in a retirement home, or separated from those we thought we’d know forever, or just at the end of a series of unfortunate circumstances) doesn’t necessary mean an absolute end—sometimes it means a new story is about to begin.
+What we learn by residing in this world is that ending up in the margins of a story (alone in a retirement home, or separated from those we thought we’d know forever, or just at the end of a series of unfortunate circumstances) doesn’t necessarily mean an absolute end—sometimes it means a new story is about to begin.

 Bailey Hutchinson: It’s such a pleasure to spend time with the many distinct characters in Aviary.
 How did you develop this cast?
 Do you have a favorite among the book’s roster?